Using gift card exchange sites to stretch your holiday budget

 Getting poll results.
 Please wait...

 In fact, if you're buying multiple gift cards from an exchange for the first time, your credit card issuer may issue a fraud alert.
 That's one reason to make sure you don't wait until the last minute to buy from an exchange.

-defense against fraud is to check out a discount card site before you use it.
+Your best defense against fraud is to check out a discount card site before you use it.
 Read online reviews and check with the Better Business Bureau and the consumer protection division of your state's attorney general's office to see if there have been complaints.

 Check out the